biotite-dev/hydride/doc/theory.rst

 some (non-covalent) hydrogen bonds or *Van-der-Waals* interactions might be missing.
-Nevertheless, this molecular model is still reasonable with respect to bond lengths and angles, but some atom clashes might appear.
+Nevertheless, this molecular model is still reasonable with respect to bond lengths and angles, but some steric clashes might appear.

 Hydrogen addition